largehadroncollider/lhcSiteSource/content/defconguide.md

 * 2 meals
 * 1 shower (**take a fucking shower and wear deodorant**)

-We encourage you to get (far) more than these minimums when appropriate.
+We encourage you to get far more than these minimums when appropriate.
 If you know you aren't capable of functioning well on less than 6 hours of sleep, then make sure you get 6 hours of sleep.
 Don't ruin a day at DEF CON by being so tired you can't think or talk.

 ### Handles

 As Magneto said to "John/Pyro" in X-Men 2, "What's your real name?"

 Your handle is your (mostly) unique name within the hacker community that allows you to be quickly and easily identified.
-There may be hundreds (or even thousands) of "Mike's" at DEF CON, but not nearly as many Wiseacres or Anch's.
+There may be hundreds, or even thousands of "Mike's" at DEF CON, but not nearly as many Wiseacres or Anch's.

 Many people at DEF CON choose to use a handle instead of their real name to identify themselves.
 Don’t be an asshole, and respect someone’s choices no matter what they choose to call themselves.
 All kinds come to DEF CON, so to allow yourself to be easily identified, and to protect your own identity, you may also choose to use a handle, whether it’s one you already have or a new one that you create.
 Remember, respect others choices and everyone will have a good time.

 ### Goons (Those Cool People in Red, Often Confused with Deadpool)

-Goons are DEF CON staff members (who work for many different departments) whose job it is to keep everyone safe, answer questions, and help the entire con run smoothly.
+Goons are DEF CON staff members who work for many different departments, whose job it is to keep everyone safe, answer questions, and help the entire con run smoothly.

 Pay attention to staff in clearly marked shirts and listen to their directions for your and everyone else’s safety and joy.
 Go where they say, and move when they need you to move.
 It’s not an easy job screaming over 35 thousand people!
 Give them beers and Gatorades and make new friends.

 ### $$$$ aka MONEY

 Bring money (USD cash).
 More money (cash) than you think.
 OK, now bring just a little more cash.
 Keep going.
 Everything costs more than it should/you think it will in Vegas.

 ATM fees are on the higher side and can add up pretty quickly.
 Fake ATMs were once a thing, but you’re now more likely to have someone shoulder surf your account info than haxor the ATM.

 Casino security is a real thing, and they will F you up, so don’t try anything stupid.
 Jail isn’t cool.
 That said, some folks still prefer to use ATMs that are away from the con space.

 #### High Level Planning Guide for How Much $$$$ to Bring